-We made a stop at an Italian restaurant (No idea why we chose an Italian restaurant and not a Serbian) but anyhow, we made a stop there for about 45 minutes; it was alright but nothing exceptional.
-After lunch, we left the old town. and walked toward Petrovardin fortress..
+We made a stop at an Italian restaurant (No idea why we chose an Italian restaurant and not a Serbian one) but anyhow, we made a stop there for about 45 minutes; it was alright but nothing exceptional.
+After lunch, we left the old town.
+And walked toward Petrovardin fortress..

-This stunning-looking fortress has a nickname (Gibraltor of the Danube).
-It’s located on the right bank of the Danube river.
+This stunning-looking fortress has a nickname (Gibraltar of the Danube).
+It’s located on the right bank of the Danube River.
 You can have some beautiful panoramic views of the river and of Novi Sad from the top of the fortress.
 The Fortress has many tunnels as well as 16 kilometres of uncollapsed underground countermine system.
 The clock tower on the fortress is a symbol of Novi Sad, specifically for its hands being reversed (the large hand showing hours and the small one showing minutes).
-This dates back to the times when people didn’t have their own clocks and were relying on public ones.
+This dates back to when people didn’t have their own clocks and relied on public ones.
 The hands were reversed so that the one showing hours (therefore being more important) was easier to see.